• Skip to main content

 The Last Straw

 Have you ever had a day when losing a sock can send you into an emotional tailspin?
 Or you forget to send an email, and it causes you to question your self-worth?
-Felt that you were overreacting to something, had no idea why and felt unable to stop?
+Did you feel that you were overreacting to something, had no idea why, and felt unable to stop?

 Our Stress Threshold